Raised: $0

 2. Initial DNS resolutiondig resolves the default + extra domains, populating allowed-ipv4.

-3. dnsmasq — listens on 127.0.0.1, upstreams to 127.0.0.11 (Docker’s embedded DNS — keeps DDEV service names like web/db resolvable), 1.1.1.1, 8.8.8.8.
-Each allow-listed domain is bound via ipset=/<domain>/allowed-ipv4, so any future resolution automatically extends the allow-list — handles CDN IP rotation.
+3. dnsmasq — listens on 127.0.0.1, upstreams to 127.0.0.11 (Docker’s embedded DNS, so DDEV service names like web/db resolve), 1.1.1.1, 8.8.8.8.
+Each allow-listed domain is bound via ipset=/<domain>/allowed-ipv4, so future resolutions automatically extend the allow-list — handles CDN IP rotation.

 4. iptables — default policy DROP on INPUT/OUTPUT/FORWARD.
 ACCEPT only loopback, established/related, DNS (port 53), the two ipsets, the host gateway, and inbound 80/443.